ogradyc01/GoldenCheetah/UG_Special-Topics_Activity-Processing.md

 ## Edit tool: Set SmO2/tHb from Speed and Cadence

 When recording from the Moxy in Speed and cadence mode the SmO2 and tHb data is sent as cadence and speed respectively.
-This tool will update the ride file to move the values from speed and cadence into the Moxy series.
+This tool will update the activity file to move the values from speed and cadence into the Moxy series.

 * No parameters.